Start With Simple Engagement Tactics

 1. Create and join groups or forums to introduce your blog to others.

 You can create groups or join groups that are relevant to your niche on several social media networks, including LinkedIn, Facebook, Quora and Google+.
-This allows you provide helpful and informative advice or to start relevant discussions that can help generate interest in you and your blog.
+This allows you to provide helpful and informative advice or to start relevant discussions that can help generate interest in you and your blog.
 Your primary reason to be on a forum is to participate in other people’s discussions.
 So answer, chime in and let the community guide the discussion.
 When participating, don’t just shamelessly promote your content.
 No one wants to read only about that here, they want to know more about how you can help or suggest new ideas.
 Direct them to your blog for articles.
 It’s also a fantastic way to strengthen the connection between your blog and your community since you are opening up a direct line of communication.
-Providing answers and further discission can help you connect with people in your niche, build your reputation, and generate a tribe.
+Providing answers and further discussion can help you connect with people in your niche, build your reputation, and generate a tribe.

 2. Host social media contests.

 Social media contests help boost engagement in a number of ways.
 Encouraging people to participate in a contest that is related to your niche will boost engagement with those who are already followers and can help you increase subscribers by requiring those that don’t follow or like your page yet to do so in order to participate.
 You can even let the outcome of the contest depend on the votes of your followers.
 There are different types of contests you can host as well, from simple sweepstakes to trivia questions to creativity-based competitions.
 Facebook and Instagram are two social channels that are great platforms for contests.
 People are motivated by free giveaways.
 One of the best ways to ensure more likes, follows, or emails is to host a social media contest.
 Be clear about your objectives and exactly how you want your audience to participate for the best outcome.
 Define easy, simple rules before you launch your contest.
 For voting, let your audience be the judge.
 This could be as easy as favorites or likes.
-By letting you audience, vote you are encouraging social media engagement and more participation past just a like.
+By letting your audience vote you are encouraging social media engagement and more participation past just a like.

 3. Conduct polls and surveys.